svytran/comp423-course-notes/docs/tutorials/rust-setup.md

 This will print Hello COMP423 to the terminal!

 ### Comparing to ```gcc``` Command
-You might remember from COMP 211 that you compile a C program using the ```gcc``` subcommand and then can run the generated executable.
+You might remember from Comp211 that you compile a C program using ```gcc``` and then running the generated executable.
 #### Compiling Code
 * The command ```cargo build``` in Rust (Cargo) compiles the Rust code (by default in debug mode) and produces an executable binary file located at ```./target/debug/hello_comp423```
 * The command ```gcc -o hello_comp423 hello_comp423.c``` in C (gcc) will compile the hello_comp423 file into an executable named hello_comp423.
 The resulting binary is located in the current directory ```./hello_comp423```